Jones-M12/Budget-Tracker/README.md

 * In the Dev tools, switch network to online.

-* See all inputs are added instantly without interupptions to user
+* See all inputs are added instantly without interruptions to user

 ![Budget Tracker Demo](./Images/budgettracker.gif)